evelynnn04/Tubes1_FirstToTheKeyFirstToTheEgg/README.md

 ## General Information
 - This project aims to solve Diamonds by _Greedy_ Algorithm.
-The game aims to get as much diamond as you can.
+The objective of the game is to collect as many diamonds as possible within the given time limit.

 ## Setup